United States Embassy Manila, Philippines

 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 For most states, you can confirm your registration and ballot delivery online.

-- Return Your Completed Ballot: Some states allow you to return your completed ballot by email or fax.
-If your state requires you to return paper voting forms or ballots to local election officials, you can use international mail, a courier service such as FedEx or DHL, or you may also drop off completed voting materials during regular business hours at the U.S. Embassy in Manila or the Consular Agency in Cebu.
-Place your materials in a postage paid return envelope (available under “Downloadable Election Materials” on the FVAP homepage) or in an envelope bearing sufficient domestic U.S. postage, and address it to the relevant local election officials.
+- Return Your Completed Ballot: Some states allow you to return your completed ballot electronically and others do not.
+If your state requires you to return paper voting forms or ballots to local election officials by mail, then you can do so free of charge at the U.S. Embassy in Manila or the Consular Agency in Cebu.
+Place your ballots in postage paid return envelopes or in envelopes bearing sufficient domestic U.S. postage, and address them to the relevant local election officials.

 Learn more at the Federal Voting Assistance Program’s (FVAP) website, FVAP.gov.
-If you have any questions about registering to vote overseas, please contact Manila’s Voting Assistance Officer at VoteMANILA@state.gov
+If you have any questions about registering to vote overseas, please contact U.S. Embassy Manila’s Voting Assistance Officer at +63-2-5301-2000 ext.
+2567, or at VoteMANILA@state.gov.

 Remember, your vote counts!